willswats/nixos-config/README.md

 rm ~/.bash_history
 ```

-### Note to Self
+### Push the Changes

-Once you are logged in to GitHub with SSH, run the following and then commit the changes:
+Once logged in to GitHub with SSH, run the following and then commit the changes:

 ```bash
 git clone git@github.com:willswats/nixos-config.git ~/nixos-config-temp